tardate/LittleArduinoProjects/playground/DataLogging/VoltageToAdafruitIO/README.md

 ## Construction

-Since I purposely avoided any external circuitry, this is about as simple as it gets: tap the battery voltage to A0 and make sure the DUT has a common ground:
+Since I purposely avoided any external circuitry, this is about as simple as it gets: tap the battery voltage with A0 and make sure the DUT has a common ground:

 ![Breadboard](./assets/VoltageToAdafruitIO_bb.jpg?raw=true)